Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Answer

 - FlutterFire plugins; initialize in `main`, use platform files (google-services/Gradle on Android).
-- **Trade-offs:** Understand token refresh, MFA, and Play Integrity interplay on Android.
+- **What to watch for:** Understand token refresh, MFA, and Play Integrity interplay on Android.
-- **Real-world example:** Email link sign-in with dynamic links (careful with security).
+- **Example:** Email link sign-in with dynamic links (careful with security).

 ### Key takeaway